v-senthil/IoT-Dashboard-Flask/README.md

 A Simple IoT Dashboard using Flask and SQLite3

 ## Features
-1. Sensor Data
+1. Sensor Data --> Temperature and Humidity (other sensors can be added if required)
-2. Automatic Email
+2. Automatic Email using Flask_Mail
 3. Messaging using Twilio
 4. Notifications
 5. Adafruit IO extensions
 6. Charts and Tables
 7. Report Download
-8. Database
+8. Database (SQLite 3)
-9. GPS Tracking
+9. GPS Tracking using API and Mapbox
+10. Text to Speech usin gTTs and playsound

 ### Features To-come